 (2) Roderick of Unish(Killed at the Battle of Waternish)

 The earliest existing records for Trumpan, which date from the beginning of the 17th century, show that it was occupied by an Alasdair Ban, son of Alasdair Ruadh.
 Consequently, official genealogies have presented the Trumpan family as being a branch of the clan Alasdair Ruaidh – descendants of Norman, younger son of William Cleireach.
-However, none of the histories of the Trumpan family ever mention the clan Alasdair Ruadh.
+However, the clan Alasdair Ruadh are never mentioned by the Trumpan family in their genealogical notes.

 The following from Roderick of Edinburgh, provides us with the family’s more likely origin: “My father came from an old family of the Macleod’s of Lewis or Clan Torcall, who owned Waternish in the Isle of Skye for generations”.
 Significantly, this statement tallies with the origin traditionally given for the MacLeods of Waternish, a family said to be descended from a niece of Macleod of Lewis.